 - Start singing.
 Open up Spotify and blast your favorite playlist.
 Studies have shown that singing helps make positive brain changes.

-- You need to accept that there are a lot of institutions out there that provide a great education.
-It's not you, but your application that got rejected.
+- You need to accept that there are a lot of institutions out there that provide an excellent education.
+It's not you but your application that got rejected.
 It was a mere compilation of words that a person read for 15 minutes.
 That doesn't mean that's all you are.

 - You are a strong person, and if the decisions don't move your way, swat them away and move on.
 It's their loss, not yours!

 - You need to find your inner peace.
 You need to cross the thorns and the flowing river because there's no other option.
 You need to go through it to grow through it.